telerik/kendo-themes/README.md

   > The `npx` command runs packages from `./node_modules/.bin` without requiring a global install.

-After running these commands and in the root of the repository:
+The following commands have to be run in the root of the repository and help you check if various tasks are accomplished successfully:

-1. Run `npx lerna run lint` to run the linting over all the themes.
+* To lint over all the themes, run `npx lerna run lint`.
-1. Run `npx lerna run build` to build all the themes.
+* To build all the themes, run `npx lerna run build`.
-1. Run `npm test` to run the tests (lint, JS tests, and build).
+* To run the lint, JS, and build tests, run `npm test`.

 Changes in the `develop` branch release a new package version on the `dev` channel and in the `(version)-dev.(hash)` format.
 To install the latest development version of a given theme, run `npm install (themename)@dev`&mdash;for example, `npm install @progress/kendo-theme-default@dev`.